Markéta Vondroušová

-Markéta Vondroušová (/cs/; born 28 June 1999) is a Czech professional tennis player.
-She has been ranked world No. 6 in singles by the WTA.
-Vondroušová has won three WTA Tour-level singles titles, including the 2023 Wimbledon Championships, the first unseeded player to win the Wimbledon women's singles title.
+Markéta Vondroušová (/cs/; born 28 June 1999) is a Czech professional inactive tennis player.
+She reached a career-high singles ranking of world No. 6 by the WTA.
+Vondroušová has won three WTA Tour-level singles titles, including the 2023 Wimbledon Championships.
+She is the first unseeded player to win the Wimbledon women's singles title.
 She was also runner-up at the 2019 French Open, and claimed a silver medal at the 2020 Tokyo Olympics.

-Vondroušová is a former junior world No. 1, having won two major doubles titles.
+She is a former junior world No. 1, having won two major doubles titles.
 She had a quick breakthrough on the WTA Tour, winning the 2017 Ladies Open Biel Bienne at age 17 in just her second career WTA Tour singles event.
 This helped her reach the top 100 of the WTA rankings before turning 18.
-Vondroušová struggled with injuries early in her career, most notably missing the second half of the 2019 season shortly after her French Open final.
 Her signature shot is the drop shot.
-She is one of the best returners on tour, having led the tour in percentage of return games won and percentage of return points won in 2019 among all players with at least ten matches.
+She is one of the best returners of her generation, having led the tour in percentage of return games won and percentage of return points won in 2019 among all players with at least ten matches.
+Vondroušová has struggled with injuries throughout her career.

+Vondroušová is currently serving a four-year ban set to end in June 2030 in relation for refusing a doping test in December 2025.